pyrethus/emf4cpp/README.md

   * Inject constructor methods into the generated factories - extend a generated class by inheritance and have your classes instantiated from the beginning on, including deserialization.

-* Includes support classes from EMF's EcoreUtil package, implemented in the namespace ecorecpp::util, starting with TreeIterator, CrossReferencer and Copier.
+* Includes support classes from EMF's EcoreUtil package, implemented in the namespace ecorecpp::util, starting with TreeIterator, TreeWalker, CrossReferencer and Copier.

 * A dispatcher framework forwards calls to overloaded methods according to the best-match in the class hierarchy.